josephhilby/FreshlyGround/README.md

 At this time the parser has enforced only syntax.
 While the field type (`Integer`) and expression literal type (`integer`) do match -- that is to say the statement is semantically correct -- if they did not, the parser would not care.
-That will be checked later.
+Semantics will be checked later.

 All programs in FreshlyGround parse from the source entry point.
-Conceptually, this example becomes a `source` node containing a single field and no methods:
+Consequently, this example becomes a `source` node containing a single field and no methods:

 ```yaml